A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

 \ptitle{Improvement and Limitations.} More advanced studies have moved toward more flexible approaches.
-For example, Alpha-SQL~\cite{li2025alphasql} employs Monte Carlo Tree Search (MCTS) to automatically explore effective combinations of actions such as function identification, schema linking, and SQL revision during NL2SQL translation.
-While this represents progress toward reducing reliance on human orchestration, the approach essentially depends on search heuristics rather than the deliberate orchestration of an end-to-end pipeline.
-Furthermore, its manually designed actions are highly task-specific and tailored exclusively for NL2SQL, limiting its generalizability to a broader range of data-related tasks.
-Consequently, their autonomy is still bounded.
+For example, Alpha-SQL~\cite{li2025alphasql} employs Monte Carlo Tree Search to explore effective action combinations during NL2SQL translation.
+While this reduces reliance on human orchestration, it essentially depends on search heuristics rather than deliberate pipeline orchestration.
+Furthermore, its manually designed, task-specific actions tailored for NL2SQL limit applicability to a broader range of data-related tasks, bounding its autonomy.